-In addition, Ernst & Young AG invoiced the Valora Group for a further CHF 0.1 million (CHF 0.3 million in 2013) for other services related to tax advice and financial due diligence.
+In addition, Ernst & Young AG invoiced the Valora Group for a further CHF 0.1 million (CHF 0.1 million in 2014) for tax advisory services.

 8.4 INFORMATION INSTRUMENTS AVAILABLE TO THE EXTERNAL AND INTERNAL AUDITORS

 The Board of Directors' Audit Committee defines the audit mandates of the statutory auditors and has the responsibility of ensuring appropriate controls are carried out.